 In terms of the best time to visit, try to plan your trip during the Spring season.
-This is when the famed flower fields are blossoming, which create quite the visual spectacle and always attract lots of visitors.
+This is when the famed flower fields are blossoming, which creates quite the visual spectacle and always attracts lots of visitors.

 There are lots of fun activities to fill your time in the city:

-- Must-do is to spend time at one of Carlsbad’s many beaches, such as Tamarack Beach.
-This beach is quite popular amongst the local surfers but is suitable for doing some sun bathing as well.
+- The must-do is to spend time at one of Carlsbad’s many beaches, such as Tamarack Beach.
+This beach is quite popular amongst the local surfers but is also suitable for sunbathing.

 - Another attraction to visit is the LEGOLAND California Resort.
-With interactive LEGO exhibits and exertainment, this attraction is a family themed park.
+With interactive LEGO exhibits and entertainment, this attraction is a family-themed park.

 - If you’re looking for a fun way to explore the area, try eating your way through the city.
 The Carlsbad Village area contains a diverse mixture of restaurants and cuisines.